yellowtree/geoip-detect/readme.txt

 == Description ==

 Provides geographic information detected by an IP adress.
-This can be used in themes or other plugins.
+This can be used in themes or other plugins, or via CSS body classes.

 = Features: =